opensearch-project/opensearch-migrations/FetchMigration/README.md

 To use the Fetch Migration tool with Docker, use the following steps:

-1. From your cloned Git repository, build the `fetch-migration` Docker image using the f
+1. From your cloned Git repository, build the `fetch-migration` Docker image using the following command:

    ```shell
    docker build -t fetch-migration .